bixb922/viper-examples/README.md

 Step by step with a real problem: https://luvsheth.com/p/making-micropython-computations-run

 The MicroPython tests for viper have some examples, see all cases prefixed by "viper_": https://github.com/micropython/micropython/tree/master/tests/micropython

+Search https://forum.micropython.org and https://github.com/orgs/micropython/discussions for viper.
+There are many insights and examples.

 Viper code examples in this repository:
 * more_examples/fft_int.py: a integer FFT (Fast Fourier Transform), with von Hann windowing, in viper code